marccanby/linguiphyr/paper/paper.md

 Finally, one may use the dataset to analyze trees, depicted in \autoref{fig:figure3}.
 These trees can be either the result of a PAUP\* tree search, or specific trees may be uploaded by the user.
 This latter option is especially helpful for determining the support that a dataset exhibits for various trees accepted by the community.
 Strict and majority consensus trees for the trees returned by PAUP\* are displayed as well.
-The following analyses may be performed:
+The following analyses may be performed on each tree:

 1. **Tree Score:** Each tree is scored using various metrics, including *parsimony*, *compatibility*, *total edge support*, and
 *minimum edge support*[^3].
 Hence, the trees can be ranked according to these options.